the-road-to-learn-react/the-road-to-react/manuscript/react-styling/svg.md

 </svg>
 ~~~~~~~

-Because we're using create-react-app again, we can import SVGs (similar to CSS) as React components right away.
-In *src/App.js*, use the following syntax for importing the SVG:
+Now we can import SVGs (similar to CSS) as React components right away.
+In *src/App.jsx*, use the following syntax for importing the SVG:

-{title="src/App.js",lang="javascript"}
+{title="src/App.jsx",lang="javascript"}
 ~~~~~~~
 import * as React from 'react';
 import axios from 'axios';

 import './App.css';

 # leanpub-start-insert
 import { ReactComponent as Check } from './check.svg';
 # leanpub-end-insert
 ~~~~~~~

-We are importing an SVG, and this works for many different uses for SVGs (e.g. logo, background).
-Instead of a button text, pass the SVG component with a `height` and `width` attribute:
+Here we are importing an SVG to be used as icon.
+However, this works for many different uses cases such as logos and backgrounds.
+Now, instead of the button "Dismiss" text, pass the SVG component with a `height` and `width` attribute:

-{title="src/App.js",lang="javascript"}
+{title="src/App.jsx",lang="javascript"}
 ~~~~~~~
 const Item = ({ item, onRemoveItem }) => (
   <li className="item">